-Any comments arising from the review of the revised ACHAR will be presented here.
+No comments arising from the review of the revised ACHAR were received by the closing date for review.

 3.2 ABORIGINAL COMMUNITY INVOLVEMENT IN THE ASSESSMENT

 Table 3-4 provides a log of the community members and groups who participated in the fieldwork.